drakkn1/Privacy-Preserving-XAI-Healthcare/README.md

 federated_training.py — implementation of the federated learning model explainability.py — SHAP explanation generation and filtering requirements.txt — required Python dependencies

+## Datasets

+The framework is designed to operate on healthcare datasets such as:

+- MIMIC-IV

+- eICU Collaborative Research Database

+Access to these datasets requires credentialed approval through PhysioNet.